What is an ischemic stroke?

 In most cases, the symptoms of an ischemic stroke will appear suddenly, within seconds or minutes.
 Because people experiencing a stroke require immediate treatment, it is important to be aware of the immediate signs and symptoms and take action without delay.

 - Face.
-Weakness or drooping of the face, usually limited or more pronounced on one side.
+Weakness or drooping of the face, usually limited to or more pronounced on one side.

 - Arm.
 Numbness, weakness or strange sensations, e.g. pins and needles, in one or both arms.